DavitGvagvalia/AR-ghost-catcher/README.md

 ### 3. Add Sound Effects (Optional)

-Place audio files in the `sounds/` directory:
+To add sound effects, uncomment the audio elements in `index.html` and add your audio files:
-- `interaction.mp3` - Sound when models are interacted with
+- `sounds/interaction.mp3` - Sound when models are interacted with
-- `ambient.mp3` - Background ambient sound
+- `sounds/ambient.mp3` - Background ambient sound

 ### 4. Deploy to Netlify